-HDR is something that was widely discussed at CES in 2016, and on many of the premium TVs for the 2017 line-ups it mentions this new acronym.
+HDR is something that was widely discussed at CES in 2016, and on many of the premium TVs that were released afterwards mention this new acronym.

 HDR stands for High Dynamic Range.
 This means HDTVs with this feature will have darker darks, brighter brights, and better color reproduction.
 Each individual pixel is manufactured to be better so a TV of any class size will benefit from this feature.
 What’s even better?
 New leading standards have been set forth by the UHD Alliance will make comparing HDR across the different brands easier.

 The UHD Alliance is made up of global leaders in Home Theater technology, and content.
-Their primary goals are to create standards that are universal to describe the technologies that are being produced to ensure the same quality across the in-home experience.
+Their primary goal is to create standards that are universal to describe the technologies that are being produced.
+That way they can ensure the same quality across the in-home experience.
 The board of directors include representatives from Fox, Disney, Netflix, and Dolby.

-UHD Alliance focuses on, and in order to have their seal of approval each product needs to meet standards in-
+In order to receive the UHD Alliance seal of approval, each product needs to meet standards in the following catagories:

 Dynamic Range: True black to pure white instead of washer machine black to blue tinted white.

-Color Gamut: Your box of ‘crayons’ grows from 8 colors to a 120 colors plus add on packs like Dinosaur Roar, Mermaid Shimmer, and Pirate Treasure.
+Color Gamut: Your box of ‘crayons’ grows from 8 colors to 120 colors, plus add on packs like Dinosaur Roar, Mermaid Shimmer, and Pirate Treasure.

 Image Resolution: Degree of seeing and not seeing each individual pixel that builds the picture.